This Fact Sheet is not relevant in your jurisdiction

 We are a free, independent, confidential advice agency and we can give you advice about your credit agreements and whether they are likely to be unenforceable.
 We can tell you if there may be genuine grounds for a challenge.

 Please think very carefully before paying money that you may not be able to afford to a claims management company.
 If you are worried about debts, this is unlikely to be your best option to deal with your creditors.
 It could make your debt problems worse.
 We can help you look at all the options you have for dealing with your debts.
-Before signing up with one of these companies, contact us for advice.
+Before signing up with a claims management company, contact us for advice.

 The Financial Conduct Authority (FCA) has taken over as the regulator of claims management companies.
 The FCA has listed a number of principles that claims management companies should follow.
 For example, a firm must: